kptdev/kpt/site/book/04-using-functions/01-declarative-function-execution.md

 ```

 When you invoke the render command, the `mysql` package is rendered first, and `set-annotations`
-function is invoked only on the resources from `mysql` package.
+function is invoked only on the resources with name `wordpress-mysql`.
 Then, `set-label`
 function is invoked on all the resources in the package hierarchy of `wordpress` package.

 ```shell